 Can your dog eat applesauce?
 Sure: the low-sugar versions make a tail-thumping puppy treat!

-To add apples your pet’s diet, start by gently washing with warm water.
+To add apples to your pet’s diet, start by gently washing with warm water.
 Then, remove the core and chop a section of apple into bite-sized chunks to mix in with your dog’s regular food (save the rest for yourself: the health benefits of apples don’t stop with your man’s best friend).

 Mini-Me Apple Tart

 By Dr. Ernie Ward